Q: Is ringworm caused by a worm?

 A: There are plenty of other skin infections out there that cause ringworm-like rashes.
 Known diseases include pityriasis rosea,7 impetigo, cellulitis and seborrhea.
 It’s important that you become familiar with common skin infections so that you can treat them properly when the time comes.
 Misdiagnosis might make your condition worse.8

-A: Eczema is a skin infection that causes red bumps, inflammation, itching and a burning sensation in the affected area,9 which is quite similar to the symptoms of ringworm.
+A: Eczema is a skin infection that causes red bumps, inflammation and itching in the affected area,9 which is quite similar to the symptoms of ringworm.
 The main difference between the two is that the underlying cause of eczema is unknown.
 However, allergens, microbes and certain irritants are known to trigger it.
 Ringworm on the other hand, is strictly caused by fungi.

 A: Once the fungi grow on your skin, ringworm usually starts out as a small, red patch.
 As the infection spreads, it takes on a red-brown appearance, and blisters can form.10